Women's Gymnastics

 RachelGarrison

-Garrison, a 2018 National Association of Collegiate Gymnastics Coaches/Women National Assistant Coach of the Year, has helped guide the Wildcats to over 100 wins while splitting duties as a recruiter and beam coach.
+Garrison, a 2018 and 2023 National Association of Collegiate Gymnastics Coaches/Women National Assistant Coach of the Year, has helped guide the Wildcats to over 100 wins while splitting duties as a recruiter and beam coach.

 Garrison oversaw a Kentucky beam rotation that finished among the nation’s top 15 with a Team National Qualifying Score of 49.190 on the event in a 2020 season cut short due to the COVID-19 pandemic.